-New Mountain Guardian Debt Funding, L.L.C. and New Mountain Guardian Partners Debt Funding, L.L.C. are each party to a five-year secured credit agreement with Wells Fargo Bank, N.A.
-We refer to these agreements collectively as the Operating Company's credit facility.
-This credit facility, which matures on October 21, 2014, will survive this offering and provides for borrowings up to \$120 million.
-Unlike many credit facilities for business development companies, the amount available under this credit facility is not subject to reduction as a result of mark to market fluctuations in our portfolio investments.
-As of June 30, 2010, \$61.1 million was outstanding under the credit facility.
-Borrowings have been used under the credit facility to purchase the senior secured loans and bonds that constitute a portion of our current portfolio.
-The Operating Company expects to continue to finance our investments using both debt and equity, including proceeds from equity issued by New Mountain Guardian, which would be contributed to the Operating Company.
+The Predecessor Entities are party to a five-year secured credit agreement with Wells Fargo Bank, N.A., which we refer to as the "Credit Facility".
+The Credit Facility, which matures on October 21, 2014, will survive this offering and provides for potential borrowings up to \$120 million.
+Unlike many credit facilities for business development companies, the amount available under the Credit Facility is not subject to reduction as a result of mark to market fluctuations in our portfolio investments.
+Under the terms of the Credit Facility, the Predecessor Entities are permitted to borrow up to 45.0% or 25.0% of the purchase price of pledged first lien debt securities or second lien debt securities, respectively, subject to approval by Wells Fargo Bank, N.A. and borrowings bear interest at an annual rate of LIBOR plus a margin of 3.0%.
+As of December 31, 2010, \$59.7 million was outstanding under the Credit Facility.
+Borrowings have been used under the Credit Facility to purchase the senior secured loans and bonds that constitute a portion of our current portfolio.